 Remember what you can do and what you want to be able to do.

 In the past year I go out to work, I’ve had 2 holidays, got married and continue to improve my leg strength to give me the best support and stability.

-There are obviously still things I want to do, the main one is simple, I just want to run round the park with my dog, for now I will have to stick to walking her.
+There are obviously still things I want to do, the main one is simple, I just want to run around the park with my dog, for now, I will have to stick to walking her.

 The mind is a powerful thing, harness that power and make it work for you!

 This I believe is vitally important.
 Of course, there are other things I do that I believe have helped me gain control over this disease.

 I’ve shared some with you already and I will continue to.

 I encourage you all to like, share and comment on this post.

 Spread awareness far and wide, share your own tips with each other surely we stand a better chance of beating this if we all pitch in!